Dacello/generative-art-opensource/README.md

 ## Configuration
 - See `./config/example.js` for an example of what configuration to pass to the script
-- The config object requires to properties, `name`, and `attributes`
+- The config object requires two properties, `name`, and `attributes`
-  - `attributes` should be an array with each attribute being an object containing `name` and `type`
+  - `name` - the character name which will be used to generate the image filename
-  - `name` is the character name which will be used to generate the image filename
+  - `attributes` - an array with each attribute being an object containing `name` and `type`
-  - NOTE: Attribute names and values must match up with the image filenames that exist in `./config/attributes`, i.e. `{race: 'human'}` maps to `./config/attributes/race/human.png`
+    - Each attribute `name` and `type` must match up with the image filenames that exist in `./config/attributes`, e.g. `{race: 'human'}` maps to `./config/attributes/race/human.png`

 ## Run the code
-1. Run `node index.js CONFIG_JSON`
+1. Run `node index.js $CONFIG_JSON`
-  - `CONFIG_JSON` should be a stringified JSON object that follows the structure outlined above
+  - `$CONFIG_JSON` should be a stringified JSON object that follows the structure outlined above